Peonies requiring ants to bloom is a myth! Peonies and ants have a symbiotic relationship where insect and plant benefit from their interactions.

 How to Remove Ants From Peonies Before Bringing Indoors

-By the time peonies bloom, most of the ants will have moved on to another food source, but some still linger around.
+By the time peonies are in full bloom, most of the ants will have moved on to another food source, but some still linger around.

 There are a couple things you can do to remove the stragglers so you don’t bring them into your home.